-For more information or to refer a youth to JAC, contact Emily at firstname.lastname@example.org.
+For more information or to refer a youth to JAC, contact Aaron at email@example.com.

 Through active participation in various safety committees, Lawrence Hall helps to address the root cause of childhood and community trauma through violence prevention.
 This commitment not only includes the committee work, but also intensive case management for youth involved in the justice system and second chance hiring opportunities to help address recidivism rates.

-For more information or to register for the mentoring program, contact Emily at email@example.com.
+For more information or to register for the mentoring program, contact Francesca at firstname.lastname@example.org.